On low-codimensional decompositions: Characterizations of -closedness and upper semi-continuity

-\begin{lemma} Let $\mathcal{F} $ be a pointwise almost periodic decomposition of a normal space $X$.
-Suppose that, for any open neighbourhood $W$ of each element $L \in \mathcal{F}$, there is an open saturated neighbourhood of $L$ contained in $W$.
+\begin{lemma} Let $\mathcal{F}$ be a pointwise almost periodic decomposition of a normal space $X$.
+Suppose that, for any open neighborhood $W$ of each element $L \in \mathcal{F}$, there is an invariant open neighborhood of $L$ contained in $W$.
 Then $X/\hat{\mathcal{F}}$ is Hausdorff. \end{lemma}

+\begin{proof} Suppose that, for any open neighborhood $W$ of each element $L \in \mathcal{F}$, there is an open $\mathcal{F}$-invariant neighborhood of $L$ contained in $W$.